SWCreeperKing/RayWrapper/README.md

 - RayWrapperTester (testing program)
 - RayWrapperTesterCollision (collision testing program)

-some notable features
+## some notable features

 ---
-- in game console (can add custom commands)
+- in game console (can add custom commands, use ` to access console)
 - a built in save system using Newtonsoft.Json
 - bad code
 - NumberClass is included (A big number lib)